Environments

 - Table — sortable, dense list view with all key fields

-- Calendar — visualise environment bookings on a monthly calendar
+- Calendar — visualise environment bookings on a monthly calendar; hover a day to preview what's booked without opening it

 Summary Cards